AGG2017/kobra-unleashed/README.md

 ## Prerequisites

 - Root shell access to your Printer as described in [this guide](ROOT-ACCESS.md)
-- Linux server based on Raspberry Pi 4 or 5 hardware
+- Linux server based on Raspberry Pi 4, 5, or Zero 2W hardware (but NOT Zero W!)
   - Reachable by IPv4 from the printer
   - Port 8883 has to be opened for MQTT(S)
   - Another port of your choice (default to 5000) for the Web interface